 Do not use thermometers, such as those found in grocery stores, to check the temperature setting of your oven.
 These thermometers may vary 20-40 degrees.

-NOTE: This adjustment will not affect the broiling or the self-cleaning temperatures.
+NOTE: This adjustment will only affect baking and roasting temperatures; it does not affect broiling or self-cleaning temperatures.
 The adjustment will be retained in memory after a power failure.

 To Adjust the Thermostat